-Air Blank: As discussed earlier, the Air Blank essentially purges the instrument with ambient air and then verifies the instrument is alcohol free both before and after every subject sample, diagnostic, and calibration check.
+Air Blank: As discussed earlier, the Air Blank essentially purges the instrument with ambient air and then verifies the instrument is alcohol free both before and after every subject sample, diagnostic, and calibration check .
 A printed result of 0.000 indicates that the Air Blank was successful.
 This is indicative that the internal components of the breath sample pathway, such as the valves, switches, tubing, and pump, are all in good working order and that the environment around the instrument does not contain significant levels of alcohol or other volatile chemicals.
 In the event that the Air Blank is not successful, the test will be aborted and a warning message will appear at the bottom of the result details section of the report.
 If this occurs the operator should ventilate the testing area before attempting another test.

 Result Details

 Test g/210L Time

 Air Blank 0.000 00:57:22

 Diagnostics Passed 00:57:57

 Air Blank 0.000 00:58:36

 Subject Sample 0.175 00:59:06

-Breath Volume 1.49 Lit ers
+Breath Volume 1.49 Li ters

 Air Blank 0.000 00:59:59

 Dry Cal Chk 0.085 01:00:20

 Air Blank 0.000 01:01:00

 Diagnostics Passed 01:02:38

 Air Blank 0.000 01:03:15

 Subject Sample 0.167 01:03:38

-Breath Volume 1.61 Lit ers
+Breath Volume 1.61 Lì ters

 Air Blank 0.000 01:04:31

-Diagnostics: As previously discussed, a Diagnostic is essentially an electronic self check of the instrument that verifies that its unseen, internal electronic components are functioning as expected.
+Diagnostics: As previously discussed, a Diagnostic is essentially an electronic self check of the instrument that verifies that its internal, electronic, unseen components are functioning as expected.
 A displayed result of "Passed" indicates that the Diagnostics were successful.
 If the diagnostics do not pass all of the required criteria, the breath test will be aborted and Diagnostic Failed will be indicated on the report in the result details section.
-The most common cause of a diagnostic failure is a failure to sufficiently warm up the instrument before attempting a test.
-Thus, in the event of a diagnostic failure, allow the instrument to stabilize and then attempt another diagnostic.
-This can be accomplished by cycling the instrument's power.
+The most common cause of a diagnostic failure is slowed instrument CPU function or peripheral communication.
+This typically is caused by prolonged instrument operation without rebooting.
+Thus, in the event of a diagnostic failure, cycle the instrument's power and attempt another diagnostic.
 Please note that significant RF in the testing environment during the diagnostic can result in a diagnostic failure warning.
 Persistent diagnostic failures or failures resulting in a lockdown of the instrument may indicative of the need for maintenance.
 Should this occur, contact your local area supervisor.